|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-I've made a lot of liqueurs and infusions over the years, and limoncello was the one that got me started.
-For the most part, I've always used one of the more traditional methods, wherein the zest of the lemons is steeped in alcohol for at least 10 days, then strained and sweetened.
+We've made a lot of liqueurs and infusions over the years, and limoncello was the one that got us started.
+For the most part, we've always used one of the more traditional methods, wherein the zest of the lemons is steeped in alcohol for at least 10 days, then strained and sweetened.

 However, there are some tricks to extract more flavor and to complete the liqueur in less time—as in hours.